gitawego/work-note/togaf/faq.md

 <details>
 <summary>Show me</summary>

-Answer is D, whe we don't know which one to pick, considering the title level in the chapters. we can see that D is not in the same summary level, it's a sub chapter
+Answer is D, whe we don't know which one to pick, considering the title level in the chapters. we can see that D is not in the same summary level, it's a sub chapter comparing to others

 </details>